 NRC to Outline Findings at NC's Harris Nuke Plant

-The Shearon Harris nuclear plant about 20 miles south of Raleigh shut down May 15 and started powering up again Friday.
+The nuclear plant about 20 miles south of Raleigh shut down May 15, started powering up again Friday, and was back to 100 percent power Sunday.